pepabo/libpam-mruby/README.md

 # libpam-mruby

-A pam module to authenticate user with mruby.
+A PAM module to authenticate user with mruby.

 ## Usage